Tuning mechanisms for stringed instruments: Geared tuners

 Pegs for double bass and guitar family instruments are usually geared, and are called tuning machines or machine heads.
 They often use a worm gear.
 The gearing ratio varies; while higher ratios are more sensitive, they are also more difficult to manufacture precisely.
 Machine heads may be open, with exposed gears, or closed, with a casing around all the gears.

 Geared pegs for violin family instruments also exist, although they have not gained wide use, which has to do with the extensive and irreversible physical modification that must be made to the peg box in order to mount them, which is often viewed as ruining the aesthetics of the instrument, combined with a bad reputation they acquired due to poorly designed early models that were prone to failure, often with catastrophically damaging results.

 The most recently marketed pegs of this sort use planetary gears designed to fit inside a case shaped like a friction peg.
 They have seen some adoption as they look almost exactly like friction pegs, require no more modification of the instrument than a new set of friction pegs, and make fine tuners unnecessary.
 They are also durable and less sensitive to changes in temperature and humidity.
 They are popular on banjos.

 Konso

 The konso system is traditionally used on koras.
 It consists of braided leather rings that wrap around the neck of the instrument.
 The rings are pulled along the neck of the instrument to change string tension.
 It can be quick to adjust but requires a fair degree of strength.

+Rong Kou

+The 7-string Chinese Guqin uses braided cords or (rongkou 『絨剅/绒扣』) as a tuning mechanism.
+At one end, the zither's strings are looped around stationary pegs (fengzu 『鳳足』 "phoenix feet" or yanzu 『雁足』 "geese feet") at the underside of the instrument, across the nut (longyin 『龍齦』 dragon gums) before they pass over the face of the instrument.
+On the tuning end of each string (near the right hand of the player, at the bridge), a butterfly fly knot (shengtou jie 『蠅頭結/蝇头结』) is tied, and inserted through the loop end of a braided cord (traditionally made of silk due to its inelasticity) which passes through holes behind the bridge to the underside of the instrument.
+The Rong Kou cord is inserted through the centre of, and then twisted around, tuning pegs.
+When the strings are at tension, these pegs are held flush to the underside of the instrument in the peg pool (zhen chi 『軫池/轸池』).
+The pegs are then twisted individually by hand to achieve the desired tension for each string.